microsoft/MixedRealityToolkit-Unity/README.md

 https://unity3d.com/get-unity/download?thank-you=update&download_nid=48329&os=Win
 [githubhl-rel-badge]:            https://img.shields.io/badge/Unity%20HoloLens%20release-2017.1.2-blue.svg

+Check out the updated from the [Fall Creators update](/FallCreatorsUpdate.md) for Windows Mixed Reality

 > ## HoloLens Developers
 > Currently we are waiting on a fix for HoloLens development from Unity, for how you should use the following versions of Unity and the "Release" version of the MRTK Asset:
 >